michaelkourlas/node-js2xmlparser/README.md

         * `indentString` - indent string (string, optional, default: "\t")
     * `convertMap` - maps object types (as given by the `Object.prototype.toString.call` method) to functions to convert those objects to a particular string representation; `*` can be used as a wildcard for all types of objects (object, optional, default: {})
+    * `arrayMap` - maps the names of arrays to the names of array elements.
+If an array name is listed in the map, the element name will be used to wrap the array and each element will be named based on the mapped name (object, optional, default: {})
     * `useCDATA` - specifies whether strings should be enclosed in CDATA tags; otherwise, illegal XML characters will be escaped (boolean, optional, default: false)